Skip to content

 Pumped in, it flows into every corner and around every fitting with full contact across the whole ceiling, so in practice it sits at the No-Gap (0%) end of the scale.
 No cut lines, no open seams, no bare patches.
 Same physics as everyone else, but the coverage that lets the rating actually count.

-So a gap-free R3.0 genuinely beats a gappy R5, because the rating you bought is the rating you actually get.
+So a gap-free R3.0 actually beats a gappy R5, because the rating you bought is the rating you actually get.
 When someone sells you a big number on a bag, ask them what it’ll look like once it’s cut into your roof and lived in for ten years.
 See cellulose vs fibreglass batts →

-Honest answers
+Straight answers

 Gaps & effective R-value: the questions I get asked most.